Telefonica/prometheus-kafka-adapter/README.md

 - `BASIC_AUTH_PASSWORD`: basic auth password to be used for receive endpoint, defaults is no basic auth.
 - `LOG_LEVEL`: defines log level for [`logrus`](https://github.com/sirupsen/logrus), can be `debug`, `info`, `warn`, `error`, `fatal` or `panic`, defaults to `info`.
 - `GIN_MODE`: manage [gin](https://github.com/gin-gonic/gin) debug logging, can be `debug` or `release`.
+- `MATCH`: filter which metrics and labels to send to kafka.
+Used to limit the amount of data that is sent to kafka - by default everything is send.
+Example:   "['metric-1{label-1=\"label-value-1\"}','metric-2']"

 To connect to Kafka over SSL define the following additional environment variables: